nrebhun/nrebhun.github.io/projects.md

 This event, organized by [Braintree], was a blast.
 Going into the hackathon without a team, I knew that I would face challenges.
 After forming a team with some colleagues from school (who I was not expecting to be there) we got to work hashing out ideas.
 Eventually, we decided on building a web platform designed to assist non-profits in connecting with their target audience.

 Despite deciding to axe our project at the very end of the competition, I had a great time and learned tons.
-Ultimately, this project was agreat learning experience, and I came away from the event with an idea I hope to pursue and build upon in the future.
+Ultimately, this project was a great learning experience, and I came away from the event with an idea I hope to pursue and build upon in the future.

-Check out [charitable.com on GitHub]

 ## Conway's Game of Life
 ---